DavidBK/shampoo/Node/Call-Of-Duty.md

 5. Add a rate limiter for your routes.

    You can use [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit).

-6. Advanced: Add https protocol support to your application. (optional)

 ## Task 7 - Extend query parameters (optional)